sagiking/BruteForceSSH/README.md

 pip install paramiko

+This tool attack a target ip and tying to get his ssh credentials, if the tool succeed he keep the output in a file named credentials.txt.

 There are various parameters you can use in the code:

   -h , --help            Show help message and exit